 All applicants must satisfy the English language requirements for the programme.
-These are set out in detail on the programme page under Entry requirements.
+These are set out in detail on the programme page under the Admissions section.
 All teaching is in English.
 Therefore, students will need to have the required level of written and spoken English to cope with their studies right from the start.